flowcustom/devwalks.github.io/_posts/2017-11-16-lets-build-basecamp-part-four.md

 Rails.application.routes.draw do
-  get 'projects', to: 'project#index' get 'projects/:id', to: 'project#show', as: 'project' get 'projects/:id/chat', to: 'project#chat' # OUR NEW ROUTE!
+  get 'projects', to: 'project#index' get 'projects/:id', to: 'project#show', as: 'project' get 'projects/:id/chat', to: 'project#chat', as: 'project_chat' # OUR NEW ROUTE!
   post 'projects', to: 'project#create' end
 ```